|TREES & SHRUBS||Comprehensive Alphabetical Index|

 WOUND WORT (Stachys)

 Catnip - Nepeta cataria - Perennial, reseeds freely - Medicinal; Cats adore this herb, rolling in it or chewing on it to release the volatile oils that give them a harmless high.
 Humans use it as a mild sedative.
-Plant spread rapidly and may become a nuisance if not controlled.
+Plant spreads rapidly and may become a nuisance if not controlled.
 Drought tolerant; Full sun or partial shade; plant height: 2-3ft.

 Special Price Plant